HealthInformaticsUT/EstonianOMOPMappings/healthcare_services/README.md

 This directory contains translations of Estonian Health Insurance Fund (Tervisekassa) **healthcare service codes** and **Diagnosis Related Groups (DRG) codes** to OMOP CDM standard concepts.
-Below is a brief description of these code sets and corresponding CSV files located in this directory.
+Below is a brief description of these code sets and the corresponding CSV files located in this directory.

 ## Service codes
 This code list includes all medical services, procedures, necessary hospital medications, and other items covered